KhylaRedd/KhylaRedd/README.md

 ### 🌱 I’m currently learning ...
 - Advanced JavaScript and React.
-- SASS for more efficient and organized styling.
+- Cybersecurity and best authentication practices
-- New techniques in music production.
+- New techniques in audio production.
 - Best practices in creating accessible web applications.

 ### 👯 I’m looking to collaborate on ...